scylladb/scylla-manager/docs/source/backup/backup.rst

 The command returns the task ID.
 You will need this ID for additional actions.
 If you want to run the backup only once, leave out the interval argument (``-i``).
-In case when you want the backup to start immediately, but you want it to schedule it to repeat at a determined interval, leave out the start flag (``-s``) and set the interval flag (``-i``) to the time you want the backup to reoccur.
+In case you want the backup to start immediately, but you want it to schedule it to repeat at a determined interval, leave out the start flag (``-s``) and set the interval flag (``-i``) to the time you want the backup to reoccur.

 Schedule a daily backup
 .......................